gary-gain/databases/README.md

 # databases
-repository created for assignments for databases.
+repository created for assignments for the course of databases.